 What is a Mortgage?

 Put simply, a mortgage is a charge over property in favour of the lender.
 The lender will lend you the money required so that you can purchase the property, and will then take a charge over that property until such time as the debt is repaid in full.
+With the help of the best iva executives, you can understand as to how you can write off your loans.
 You will have to enter into an agreement with the lender which will set out the terms of the loan including, but not limited to, the interest payable on the loan and repayment dates.
+You could talk to experts from Mortgages Essex about the queries you might have.
 Upon repayment in full, the charge will be released and the agreement between you and the lender ends, at which point you will be the full legal owner of the property.
 If, however, the money borrowed is not repaid, the lender has the right to repossess the property from you.
+You might also have to refinance your loan to make sure everything is alright.

 The Mortgage Application Assessment: How much can I borrow?